avm2108/intrepid-swe6733/README.md

 ```
 - This will start the frontend development server.
 A browser window should open automatically and navigate to http://localhost:3000.
 If it does not, you can manually navigate to that URL.
 - Additionally, the backend server will start on port 5000.
 You can test that it is running by navigating to http://localhost:5000/api/test.
 You should see a message that says "API is running...".

+# Configuration for backend
+* TODO Create template .env or give instructions on how to create one